Taken from Noah Berlow's 'Act As If...'

 Act As if…

-Act As If…, a short documentary about the Illumination Foundation’s work directed by Noah Berlow, is a finalist at the MY HERO 20th Annual International Film Festival.
+Act As If…, a short documentary about the Illumination Foundation’s work directed by Noah Berlow, received the People's Choice Award along with joint second in the Humanitarian category at the MY HERO 20th Annual International Film Festival.

 Watch Act As if… here.